pratleymatthew/TextInputWithMentions/README.md

 ## Known Issues/Limitations
 - Widget will remove any objects associated via the selected associations if they are not mentioned in the text
     - Workaround: Only manage the selected associations through the widget
+- String Attributes that are edited using this widget are best displayed using the widget, as the widget uses a text markup to display mentions

 ## Issues, suggestions and feature requests
 Please raise any issues, suggestions and feature requests [here](https://github.com/pratleymatthew/TextInputWithMentions/issues)